RogueKnight2065/anuszkiewiczMatt362Blog/README.md

 It is smart for the company to allocate funds for system testing only.
 The issue is if the allocated funds are to small to test the whole project.
 Another issue could be that there was so much money in the testing that the project is taking forever to come out.
 Also there could be the thought that if just the system is being test from the budget what about its componets and the security of the entire system.

+## October 1st, 2019
+### HW15: Chapter 15

+**15.10** The reuse of software raises a number of copyright and intellectual property issues.
+If a customer pays a software contractor to develop a system, who has the right to reuse the developed code?
+Does the software contractor have the right to use that code as a basis for a generic component?
+What payment mechanisms might be used to reimburse providers of reusable components?
+Discuss these issues and other ethical issues associated with the reuse of software.

+I think it is a possible to use the developed code for a project.
+However their should be some crediation to the developer of the original software.
+There should be payment to the original developer or at least a certain percentage to the original developer.
+Also the customer should know that you are using some one else's code.
+Otherwise the company, you, or them could get sued.

 ## October 3rd, 2019
 ### HW16: Chapter 9